12StarsMedia/candidio-api-documentation/source/includes/api/_video-series.md

 		"audience": "",
 		"synopsis": "",
 		"turnaround": 5,
+		"video_length": "120.0",
 		"internal_notes": "Internal notes about this video-series.",
+		"is_published": false,
     "created_at": "2016-04-04 07:28:30",
     "updated_at": "2016-04-04 07:28:30",
 		"example_video": {